fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 Using the function [updateQuery](https://www.apollographql.com/docs/react/caching/cache-interaction/#using-updatequery-and-updatefragment) the code updates the query ALLPERSONS in the cache by adding the new person to the cached data.

-In some situations, the only sensible way to keep the cache up to date is using the *update* callback.
+In some situations, the only sensible way to keep the cache up to date is using the <code>update</code> callback.

 When necessary, it is possible to disable cache for the whole application or [single queries](https://www.apollographql.com/docs/react/api/react/hooks/#options) by setting the field managing the use of cache, [fetchPolicy](https://www.apollographql.com/docs/react/data/queries#setting-a-fetch-policy) as <em>no-cache</em>.